 Looking at the extracted distribution archive, You will see that the distribution is broken up into a few sub-directories.
 The Binary directory contains the pre-built ROM and disk images.
 The ROM image files all end in ".rom".
-Based on the table below, carefully pick the appropriate ROM image for your hardware.
+Based on the table below, carefully pick the appropriate ROM image: